Career opportunities abound in agriculture

 Erika Osmundson is director of marketing and communication for AgCareers.com, who said they have a range of openings that need to be filled.

-“Animal health is another area that tends to have a lot of career opportunities,” she added.
-“However, when you look at the options that tend to get younger people excited, you have to focus on technology.
-It just keeps growing and evolving within the industry.”
+“When you look at the options that tend to get younger people excited, you have to focus on technology.
+It just keeps growing and evolving within the industry,” she said.

 The ag technology sector is growing with the use of drones, GPS technology, genetics and tractability projects.